-I’ve already posted a blog post about mathopd for ARM no-mmu targets as this http server is ideal for uCLinux since it does not fork.
+I’ve already posted a blog post about mathopd for ARM no-mmu targets as this HTTP server is ideal for uCLinux since it does not fork.

-Today, I’ll list some other http servers that may also be used with embedded processors.
+Today, I’ll list some other HTTP servers that may also be used with embedded processors.

-thttpd is a lightweight http server implementing the HTTP/1.1 (minimum) and simple to configure and run.
-It’s executable size is 88K.
+thttpd is a lightweight HTTP server implementing the HTTP/1.1 (minimum) and simple to configure and run.
+Its executable size is 88K.
 The description says it does not fork, but fork is called in the source code, so I do not know what that means…

+It’s is very portable and it can compiles cleanly on most Unix-like operating systems.
 It’s about as fast as full-featured servers and much faster on very high loads (because reduces the server load for the same amount of work).
 See benchmark results (a bit outdated) for details.

-Boa webserver is designed to be simple, fast and secure.
+Boa web server is designed to be simple, fast and secure.
 However, it has not been developed since 2005.
 It used to be popular in embedded systems (especially uClinux) since it does not need to fork.

 License: revised BSD license.

 Jean-Luc started CNX Software in 2010 as a part-time endeavor, before quitting his job as a software engineering manager, and starting to write daily news, and reviews full time later in 2011.